-Section 1.
+- Section 1.
 Requirements.

-The following persons shall be eligible for membership in the Ho-Chunk Nation, provided, that such persons are not enrolled members of any other Indian nation:

-- (a) All persons of Ho-Chunk blood whose names appear or are entitled to appear on the official census roll prepared pursuant to the Act of January 18, 1881 (21 Stat.
+The following persons shall be eligible for membership in the Ho-Chunk Nation, provided, that such persons are not enrolled members of any other Indian nation: - (a) All persons of Ho-Chunk blood whose names appear or are entitled to appear on the official census roll prepared pursuant to the Act of January 18, 1881 (21 Stat.
 315), or the Wisconsin Winnebago Annuity Payroll for the year one thousand nine hundred and one (1901), or the Act of January 20, 1910 (36 Stat.
 873), or the Act of July 1, 1912 (37 Stat.
+187); or

-187); or - (b) All descendants of persons listed in Section 1(a), provided, that such persons are at least one-fourth (1/4) Ho-Chunk blood. - (c) DNA must prove parentage.
+- (b) All descendants of persons listed in Section 1(a), provided, that such persons are at least one-fourth (1/4) Ho-Chunk blood. - (c) DNA must prove parentage.
 "DNA" means deoxyribonucleic acid.
 [Amendment II adopted on May 6, 2009 which became effective June 20, 2009 by operation of law.] - (d) Beginning the date this amendment is approved, the Ho-Chunk Nation shall no longer consider or accept for enrollment any person who has previously been enrolled as a member of another Tribe (including the Winnebago Tribe of Nebraska).
-[New section adopted by Amendment I on January 26, 2000 and approved by the Secretary on March 3, 2000.]
+[Amendment I adopted on January 26, 2000 and approved by the Secretary on March 3, 2000.] - Section 2.

-Section 2.
 Relinquishment of Membership and Re-enrollment.
 Enrollment in any other Indian Nation shall constitute voluntary relinquishment of membership.
 Adult members may relinquish their membership or the membership of their minor children.
 Relinquishment of membership shall be done in writing.
 Any adult member who has voluntarily requested to be removed from the Membership Roll shall not be eligible for re-enrollment.
-Any minor whose membership has been relinquished by a parent shall be eligible for re-enrollment upon reaching the age of eighteen (18).
+Any minor whose membership has been relinquished by a parent shall be eligible for re-enrollment upon reaching the age of eighteen (18). - Section 3.

-Section 3.
 Re-enrollment by General Council.

-Any person of at least one-fourth (1/4) Ho-Chunk blood who has relinquished membership under Section 2 of this Article may be re-enrolled into membership by a two-thirds (2/3) vote of the General Council, provided, that such individual is not an enrolled member of any other Indian Nation.
-Section 4.
+Any person at least one-fourth (1/4) Ho-Chunk blood who has relinquished membership under Section 2 of this Article may be re-enrolled into membership by a two-thirds (2/3) vote of the General Council, provided, that such individual is not an enrolled member of any other Indian Nation. - Section 4.
 Membership Roll.

-The Legislature shall maintain one official roll of all tribal members.
+The Legislature shall maintain one official roll of all tribal members. - Section 5.

-Section 5.
 Membership Code.
 The Legislature shall have the power to enact laws not inconsistent with this Article to govern membership.
-Removal of any person who is not eligible for membership from the Membership Roll shall be done in accordance with the Membership Code, provided, that such removal is approved by at least two-thirds (2/3) vote of the General Council.
+Removal of any person who is not eligible for membership from the Membership Roll shall be done in accordance with the Membership Code.
+Removal of any person from the Membership Roll shall be determined by the Judiciary.
+The rule of law shall be applied based on the evidence and DNA evidence.
+All decisions of the Judiciary shall be final.
+[Amendment XVI adopted on January 26, 2016 which became effective on February 11, 2016 by operation of law.] - Section 6.

-Section 6.
 Appeals.

-Any person who has been rejected for enrollment or who has been removed from the Membership Roll shall have the right to appeal to the Judiciary for a remedy in equity consistent with this Constitution.
+Any person who has been rejected for enrollment or who has been removed from the Membership Roll shall have the right to appeal to the Judiciary for a remedy in equity consistent with this

+Constitution